tjaekel/Teesny_4_1/README.md

   while (1) { printf("i: %d\r\n", i++); mssleep(1000); }<br>
 - it should run both WebBrowsers, do a TFTP file tansfer and display the incrementing 'i' every second (picoc)

-## Reliability
-it does <b>not</b> work forever: it happens that the WebBrowsers are timing out (no traffic anymore from MCU), all crashes or the command line (shell) stops, MCU reboots and provides a crash report
-- the Arduino LIBs are not very reliable (not for professional use)

 ## Python Script
 A Python script to use server on port 8080 is added: fire MCU commands from an interactrive Python command loop (like TELNET).<br>
-Modify the IP address for your MCU (DHCP is used - different IP address).
+Modify the IP address in Python script for your MCU (DHCP is used - different IP address).<br>
+The port 8080 is based on QNEthernet TCP server (as native TCP server), running as a TeensyThread.